Top 5 differences between USA and EU Business Culture

 Conduct in the USA vs. Conduct in the EU

-• In the US, it is common to address people by their first name, while in some European cultures, titles and last names are used.
+• In the US, it is common to address people by their first name, while in some European countries, such as Germany or Poland, it is recommended to refer to people as Mr./Mrs.,

 • In the US, it is common to have a specific agenda and stick to it during a meeting, while in some European cultures, there may be more flexibility in the meeting's agenda and direction.